mindsdb/mindsdb-docs-old/mindsdb-docs/docs/features/DataSources.md

 id: data-sources
 title: Data sources
 ---
-Our goal is to make it very simple to ingest and prepare data that we can feed into MindsDB we call these **DataSources**, here are the basics:
+Our goal is to make it very simple to ingest and prepare data that can be feed into MindsDB as **DataSources**.
+Here are the basics:

-MindsDB.learn **from_data** argument can be any of the follows:
+mindsdb.learn **from_data** argument can be any of the following:

- * **file**: can be a path in the localsystem, stringio object or a url to a file, supported types are (csv, json, xlsx, xls).
+ * **file**: can be a path in the local system, stringio object or a url to a file, supported types are (csv, json, xlsx, xls).
-  * **data frame**: A [pandas DataFrame](), pandas is one of the most use data preparation libraries out there, so it makes sense that we support this.
+ * **data frame**: A [pandas DataFrame](), pandas is one of the most useful data preparation libraries out there, so it makes sense that we support this.
  * **MindsDB data source**: MindsDB has a special class for datasources which lends itself for simple data ingestion and preparation, as well as to combine various datasources to learn from.

 *Note: By default, only the FileDS data source is available, to make sure the other data sources work, install mindsdb via `pip install mindsdb[extra_data_sources]`, or replace `mindsdb` to `mindsdb[extra_data_sources]` in whatever install instructions are given for your platform*